Student Adviser Team

 We can provide you with the following official student letters:

-Student Status letter - this letter confirms your enrolment as a student at City, University of London and is most commonly used for council tax exemption.
+Student Status letter - this letter confirms your enrolment as a student at City, University of London and is most used for council tax exemption.

 What is council tax?